Enable JavaScript to run this app.

 Dominick Lee dreamed of making modern Creole food on a big stage, and there’s no splashier platform than New York.
 Since Alligator’s Pear’s July opening, diners can’t seem to get enough of the grilled alligator sausage, creamy artichoke-stuffed beignets, and New Orleans-inspired cocktails, to name just a few exciting items on the menu.
 Plus, the restaurant’s location is a huge boon for the Penn Station crowd, which usually has to make do with fast-casual spots.
 Take in the Southern hospitality, get comfortable in the three-story Art Deco space, and get a taste of NOLA in NYC.

-Une photo du restaurant The Press Club Grill
+Une photo du restaurant B&L Diner

 De 31 $ à 50 $